 The Role of Pelvic Floor Muscles in Pregnancy

 You’ve probably noticed your pelvic muscles when you’re going to the washroom or having sex, but they actually play a large role in terms of getting pregnant.
 And it’s not just women’s pelvic floors that are important here!

 Both men and women need to have strong pelvic muscles for sexual reproduction purposes.
-For men, strong pelvic muscles means having the ability to support muscles for penile erection and ejaculation.
-But for women, the pelvic muscles and vaginal muscles not only have to be able to expand, but they also need to be able to contract voluntarily for sexual stimulation, arousal, and for getting pregnant.
+For men, strong pelvic muscles mean having the ability to support muscles for penile erection and ejaculation.
+But for women, the pelvic muscles and vaginal muscles not only have to be able to expand, but they also need to be able to contract voluntarily for sexual stimulation, arousal, and getting pregnant.
 And once pregnancy does occur, these same muscles are also important for supporting the growth of a single baby (or more) and for pushing a baby out during delivery.

 A lot of work for muscles that are in the background!

 What To Expect When You Begin Pelvic Floor Therapy For Pregnancy

 Both men and women can work on strengthening their pelvic floor muscles prior to pregnancy.
 When you first visit a Pelvic Floor Physiotherapist at our Health and Physiotherapy clinic, we will ask you about your medical history and the functions of areas connected to your pelvic floor muscles.
 You will need to perform a few exercises such as walking, standing, sitting bending or lifting to determine how your pelvic muscles are currently moving in conjunction with the rest of your body.